Sayli29/supabase-react/README.md

-# CRUD App with React, Material-UI, and Supabase using Vite
+# Supabase React CRUD App

-This is a simple CRUD (Create, Read, Update, Delete) application built using React, Material-UI, and Supabase.
+This is a simple CRUD (Create, Read, Update, Delete) application built using React, Material-UI, Vite, and Supabase.
 The app allows users to perform basic operations on a dataset stored in a Supabase database.

 ## Table of Contents